ABOUT TERESA STRICKER

 From July 2016 to May 2017, Ms. Stricker served as Interim City Attorney for the City of Santa Rosa, where she advised elected and appointed City officials, attended City Council meetings, supervised litigation, managed the City’s 14-member legal department, and assisted in formulating a recruitment for a new in-house City Attorney.

-Previously, Ms. Stricker served as General Counsel for the San Francisco Local Agency Formation Commission, Assistant General Counsel for Kensington Police Protection and Community Services District, and Deputy City Attorney for the City and County of San Francisco.
+Ms. Stricker also formerly served as General Counsel for San Francisco Local Agency Formation Commission, Assistant General Counsel for Kensington Police Protection and Community Services District, and Deputy City Attorney for the City and County of San Francisco and the City of Brisbane.